Rwanda

 Providing Respectful Maternity Care for Rwandan Women

-Every woman deserves care during childbirth that is respectful of and responsive to her individual preferences, needs, and values.
-MOMENTUM Country and Global Leadership is working with the Rwandan Ministry of Health to promote respectful, person-centered care as an essential aspect of high-quality maternity care.
-This work includes partnering with the ministry to develop a respectful maternity care policy, which will be integrated into Rwanda’s existing maternal, newborn, child, and adolescent health policies by facilitating a policy dialogue process with professional associations, multilateral, civil society, and faith-based organizations working in maternal, newborn, and child health.
-This policy dialogue will leverage rich resources, including the State of the World Nursing Report: Policy Dialogue Facilitation Guide, and builds on evidence from a global respectful maternity care landscape analysis to create awareness of and support for respectful maternal care.
+Every woman deserves care during childbirth that is respectful and responsive to her preferences, needs, and values.
+MOMENTUM Country and Global Leadership worked with the Rwandan Ministry of Health and Rwanda Biomedical Center to promote respectful, person-centered care as an essential aspect of high-quality maternity care.
+We partnered with the ministry to develop an evidence-based respectful maternity care component in Rwanda’s policy and strategic plan for reproductive, maternal, newborn, child, and adolescent health through a policy dialogue with relevant professional associations and multilateral, civil society, and faith-based organizations.

 Amy Cotter/USAID